History of multitrack recording: Overview

 Stereo sound recording on tape was perfected in 1943 by German audio engineers working for the AEG corporation.
 Around 250 stereo tape recordings were made during this period (of which only three have survived), but the technology remained a closely guarded secret within Germany until the end of World War II.
 After the war, American audio engineer John T. Mullin and the Ampex corporation pioneered the commercial development of tape recording in the US, and the technology was rapidly taken up by radio and the music industry due to its superior sound fidelity and because tape – being a linear recording medium – could be easily edited, by physically cutting and splicing the tape, to remove unwanted elements and create a 'perfect' recording.
 Two-track tape recording was rapidly adopted for modern music in the early 1950s because it enabled signals from two or more separate microphones to be recorded simultaneously, enabling both twin-track mono recordings (with the voices on one and music on the other) as well as true stereophonic recordings to be made and edited conveniently, which in turn facilitated the rapid expansion of the consumer high-fidelity ("HiFi") market.
 Stereo (either true binaural two-microphone stereo or multimixed) quickly became the norm for commercial classical recordings and radio broadcasts, although many pop music and jazz recordings continued to be issued in mono sound until the late 1960s.

 Much of the credit for the development of multitrack recording goes to guitarist, composer and technician Les Paul, who lent his name to Gibson's first solid-body electric guitar.
 His experiments with tapes and recorders in the early 1950s led him to order the first custom-built eight-track recorder from Ampex, and his pioneering recordings with his then wife, singer Mary Ford.
 But it was Patti Page who was the first vocalist to record her own voice, sound on sound, with a song called "Confess", in 1947: Bill Putnam, an engineer for Mercury Records, was able to overdub Page's voice, due to his well-known use of technology.

 Mercury was not a large label at the time, and although tape recording had been adopted in Los Angeles earlier in 1947, studios in Chicago were not yet equipped with mono tape technology, let alone multitrack equipment.
-This session involved recording the orchestra and her 4th background vocal onto one lacquer in one pass, playing back the lacquer for her to sing over the top of that with the 3rd background vocal and so on with the main vocal being the last pass utilizing the same technique Les Paul had been experimenting with since the early 1930s.
+This session involved recording the orchestra and Page's 4th background vocal onto one lacquer in one pass, playing back the lacquer for her to sing over the top of that with the 3rd background vocal and so on with the main vocal being the last pass utilizing the same technique Les Paul had been experimenting with since the early 1930s.